marcstringer/Wiznet_5500/DNS/README.md

     });
 ```
 ### inputIpAddresses(*array*)
-This function is used to input the dns servers ip addresses that you want the dns request to go to.
+This function is used to input the users preferred DNS servers ip addresses.

 | Key | Data Type |Required | Default Value |Description |
 |----|------------|---------|--------------|------------|